Top 10 DAST tools in 2026: APIs, CI/CD & business logic

 📈 Pros 📉 Cons

-✅ Very low false positive rate, improving accuracy and reducing noise for security teams.
+✅ Less than 3.7% false positive rate, reducing noise for security teams.

 ✅ Actionable remediation code snippets, accelerating patching and improving developer efficiency.